-When combined with the evidence on nonhomothetic preference along the quality dimension presented in Section 4, the results in Table 7 point to the presence of a strong home-market effect as a key determinant of firms' production location choices.
-Furthermore, the home-market effect holds not only across brands, but even within brands.
+When combined with the evidence on nonhomothetic preference along the quality dimension presented in Section 4, the results in Tables 7 and 8 point to the presence of a strong home-market effect as a key determinant of firms' production location choices.
+Furthermore, the home-market effect holds not only across brands but also within brands.
 That is, multi-plant brands tend to allocate the production of their higher-quality models in their plants located in richer countries.
-The finding that the home-market effect seems to dominate factor-endowment channels is in line with Dingel (2017), albeit in a different context.
-Based on microdata on U.S. manufacturing plants across U.S. cities, Dingel (2017) demonstrates that the home-market effect plays a quantitatively more prominent role in explaining quality specialisation across U.S. cities than differences in relative factor abundance.
-We show that similar results arise when looking at quality specialization across different countries, and even within the same firms.
+The supporting evidence of a home-market effect is in line with Dingel (2017), albeit in a different context.
+Based on microdata on U.S. manufacturing plants across U.S. cities, Dingel (2017) demonstrates that the